imentiv

 • Assistive technologies that act as emotional companions

-• Wearable emotion recognition devices for real-time feedback in social situation.
+• Wearable emotion recognition devices for real-time feedback in social situations.

 • AI-powered social skills training for neurodivergent children and adults.